danrspencer/cargo_bot/README.md

   |             ^ help: if this is intentional, prefix it with an underscore: `_t`
   |
   = note: `-D unused-variables` implied by `-D warnings`

-error: could not compile `cargo-bot-functions` (lib) due to previous error
-error: could not compile `cargo-bot-functions` (lib) due to previous error

 ✔ Phone a friend? 📞🤖 · yes
 ⠙ 🤖 thinking ... (gpt-3.5-turbo-0613)